Digital-Forensics-Discord-Server/TheHitchhikersGuidetoDFIRExperiencesFromBeginnersandExperts/manuscript/chapter19.md

 Or you can take the opposite view and install a distribution along the lines of Slackware or Gentoo.
-Start with a very 'vanilla' installation and learn the ins and outs of configuration, sysetem setup, and administration without a lot of helpful automation.
+Start with a very 'vanilla' installation and learn the ins and outs of configuration, system setup, and administration without a lot of helpful automation.
 Choices and customization options are abundant.

 ## Learning Linux Forensics

-There are a copious amount of resources available to help learn linux.
+There are a copious amount of resources available to help learn Linux.
 From distribution specific tutorials and Wiki pages, to command line oriented blogs and websites.
-You can take an online course from any one of the many providers out there from Udemy, Edx or even Youtube.
+You can take an online course from any one of the many providers out there from Udemy, Edx or even YouTube.
 There is no shortage of learning material.

 Here we are concentrating on a digital forensic perspective.
 There are